waku-org/pm/FURPS.md

 #### Supportability

-1. nwaku support as service node.
+1. Linux amd64 CLI as service node
-2. Uses PostgreSQL as database engine.
+2. PostgreSQL as database engine.
-3. Browser support (js-waku) as client.
+3. Browser support as client.